matteobaccan/owner/README.md

 A possible solution can be inventing a new annotation like `@Mandatory` on class level and/or method level for those methods that do not specify a `@DefaultValue`, so that if the user forgets to specify a value for the mandatory property, a (subclass of) RuntimeException is thrown when the Config class is instantiated, to point out the misconfiguration.

-Thoughts?
-Ideas?
+### Why OWNER API doesn't implement this ${pretty.neat.feature} ?

 Explain it on [github issues][issues].
+If I like the idea I will implement it.
+Or, you can implement by yourself and send me a push request on github.
+The idea is to keep things minimal and code clean and easy.
+And for every new feature, having a complete test suite to verify all cases.

   [properties]: http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html